The Affordable Care Act & You

 I am a small business owner.
 How will the Affordable Care Act affect me?

 The Small Business Health Options Program (SHOP) simplifies the process of buying health insurance for your small business.
-Open enrollment for SHOP will begin on time on October 1 and businesses will have plenty of time to enroll for coverage that begins January 1.

 - SHOP is different than normal enrollment – enrollment is year round and you can enroll on a monthly basis.

 - In the Federal SHOP, businesses can apply and learn about options starting in October.

 Call now to get your SHOP and small business questions answered by a customer service representative at 1-855-355-5777.
 The call center is open Monday through Friday, 8 a.m. to 8 p.m.
 EST. To stay up-to-date with the changes, sign up for email and text updates by clicking HERE.